 It is about German rainbow families who have taken in a young person as a host family for a longer period of time, and the perspective of young German people who have lived abroad with a rainbow family.
 You can find all of this in the testimonials.

-We complied some frequently asked questions (FAQ) in order to provide initial answers.
+Frequently Asked Questions (FAQ) we have compiled them in detail in order to provide initial answers.
 They are mostly to be understood as examples.
-Important information, especially for trans and non-binary participants and their host families, is also provided in our Special Editions.
+Important information, especially for trans* and non-binary participants and their host families, is also provided our Special Editions.

 Also, there is an overview of our workshops.